 Primary Uses

 We original created the mappa mundi of Tyneside’s skatescene to give something back to research participants and avoid an extractive research process.
-We’ve given ou hundreds to skaters, their parents, friends and other interested parties.
+We’ve given out hundreds to skaters, their parents, friends and other interested parties.
 We further involved skaters in the project by giving them the opportunity to exhibit their photography and videomaking alongside maps from the project in an exhibition.
 In this gallery context the map changes function from a tangible ‘thankyou’, to artwork and thus the kind of interaction with it shifts too.
-Tunruly.
+The map becomes an object of beauty and contact, countering the portrayal of skaters as unruly, their world hidden from public view.
 The content of the map is also seen in a different light as the exhibition took place at Dance City in 2010 (Figure 4), a publically funded cultural institution with a curatorial role that legitimizes the work it shows.
 The skateworld of Tyneside, then, is not only made ‘official’ in the production of a map by academics, but also in the context it was displayed.
 It thus becomes a political device which implicitly critiques ‘authoritative’ maps of Tyneside which exclude people such as skateboarders.
+The physical existence of the map explicitly counters the standard tourist maps which focus on either decorous heritage or contemporary consumption

-eulogizeThis was demonstrated as skaters showed their parents what they had contributed and the spots they went to around the city.
+The map created the opportunity for skaters to represent and eulogize their world, giving them permission to be proud.
+This was demonstrated as skaters showed their parents what they had contributed and the spots they went to around the city.
 Exploratory processes such as this also illustrates the role of the map as something to examine and learn from.
 Like many other maps its ‘mapness’ means it functions as a historical record of the skatescene.
-The Wasteland, another exampleLF and another examplLP no longer exist as the buildings they were part of have been knocked down and redeveloped, so this map is the only ‘official’ record of their location.
+The Wasteland, Leap of Faith and Library Plaza no longer exist as the buildings they were part of have been knocked down and redeveloped, so this map is the only ‘official’ record of their location.

 Subsequent Uses – A research tool, a calling card and a product

 The map’s mapness has allowed it to be mobilized in a series of other contexts.
 It has become desirable and useful for skaters who weren’t involved in the original research.
 Skate scenes are very visual and this map has become part of the scopic regime of Tyneside’s skateboard community.
-The .
+The map’s existence is an immediate, visible explanation of what we do, its visibility inviting more skaters to join in.
 As our work has continued we give out the map to participants and it incentivizes them to take part.
 It shows them we are serious about them and their place in the city, and they can show others that institutions like universities are interested in their lives.

 Its visual style adopts tropes from other maps of Tyneside with the curve of the river on the background layer recognizable to anyone familiar with the area, and the green and yellow lines connecting skate spots reflects the design and colour of Tyneside’s Metro light rail system.
 Even skaters who weren’t part of the original project have been exposed to it and recognize it when we use it in fieldwork.
 It thus acts as a calling card when working with new participants who have often heard or seen our work.